Sáhkku: Dice

 There are three dice, inscribed with X-III-II-blank.
 X signifies "move an activated piece 1 sárggis", "activate a piece", or "rethrow die".
 The latter means that when a player throws X, they are allowed to rethrow the X-giving die in the hope of getting another value, and may rethrow again until the die lands on another value than X.

 It is not optional which die value is used first.
 One must first use the dice showing X, then use the ones showing III, and following this use the ones showing II.
 If you have a III that you can't use to perform a legal move, and a II that you could have performed a legal move with, then you can't use the II.

 The soldiers' movement

 Soldiers must be activated in order - rightmost soldier first.
 Unactivated soldiers can't be moved and can't be captured.
-It is never allowed to move a piece onto a sárggis occupied by an unoccupied soldier.
+It is never allowed to move a piece onto a sárggis occupied by an unactivated soldier.

 The soldiers' "track" is that they move to the right on their home row, to the left on the middle row, and to the right on the enemy row.

 If a soldier should survive the enemy row, it moves onto the middle row and walks towards the left again.
 When it reaches the middle row's end for the second time, it must move down instead of up.
 It goes back into the home row and repeats the movement pattern.

 If you lose all your soldiers, you have lost the game.